Digital literacy concerns how individuals navigate and employ digital tools to consume and produce information.

 These skills will also be important in your workplaces, as you’ll be required to communicate, collaborate, and create content using digital tools.
 It’s important for you to cultivate some digital skills because in most work environments, employers expect that you will not only be digitally literate, but digitally fluent–able to navigate increasingly online worlds of work seamlessly without exposing the company to risk and to use digital literacies to solve problems that you might face in the workforce.
 They may expect that you are able to not only perform simple tasks like using a word processing software or sending an email, but also figure out how to use advanced email functions, track workflow or scheduling with online programs, create deliverables that can be used in the workplace, and a variety of other tasks.
 The expectations are especially high because in the United States, the traditional college demographic, ages 18-24, have been dubbed “digital natives”–people who cannot remember or have not experienced a world without technology.

 In addition, the increased use of technology has led to additional concerns for people at work.
 For example, did you know that, according to a 2018 survey by Career Builder, 70% of employers look at social media to screen potential candidates, and eliminate people for multitudinous reasons, like drinking too much, lying about qualifications posting discriminatory content, or even just posting too much (qtd. in Hayes)?
-In addition, as we consistently hear, in the workforce, basic lack of understanding of basic digital proficiencies, like avoiding phishing scams or using appropriate passwords for protection, often leaves workforces and individuals vulnerable.
+In the workforce, basic lack of understanding of basic digital proficiencies, like avoiding phishing scams or using appropriate passwords for protection, often leaves workforces and individuals vulnerable.
 It is clear that no matter how familiar we are with technology, or perhaps because of our comfort, we must seek out and build competencies to be successful in today’s workforce.

 At this point, you might be thinking–OK, boomers.
 I can use my mouse, and probably use more technology before breakfast than most employers have in their whole lives.
-This chapter clearly isn’t for me.
+This section clearly isn’t for me.
 If you’ve been handling an iPad and programming your grandparents’ or parents’ remote controls your whole life, you may have a sense that you can handle any digital task that comes your way.
 Students interact regularly with digital technology, and can for the most part demonstrate the basic functions the NCES indicates above.
 Yet, students often report that they can’t find or identify reliable, credible sources to support their research papers, struggle with creating effective digital products, like PowerPoint presentations or data visualizations, or misunderstand how technology, like Google Drive or Microsoft Online, can help them collaborate and create more effective products.

 Digital Literacy and the Writing Process